Cadence and synchronization limit the accumulation of variance.

 There’s no cure for the inherent uncertainty of solution development.
 If there were, it would surely be worse than the disease.
-However, applying cadence and synchronization, and periodic cross-domain planning, provides the tools needed to operate in the safety zone.
+However, applying cadence and synchronization, along with periodic cross-domain planning, provides the tools needed to operate in the safety zone.